Digital customer journeys for businesses using mobile

 by Heather Kay-Software Engineer|Fri Jan 22 2021

-The events of 2020 pulled the digital customer journey of many businesses out into the spotlight for the first time.
+In recent years, we've seen the digital customer journey of many businesses in the spotlight for the first time.

-As many people have been forced to stay at home, there’s been a huge increase in the use of mobile technology, enabling people to do all the things they used to in a new digital format.
+During the Covid-19 Crisis, many people were forced to stay at home and we saw a huge increase in the use of mobile technology, enabling people to do all the things they used to in a new digital format.

-As we enter 2021, it’s clear that the focus on digital technology and mobile apps is here to stay.
+As we look toward the future, it’s clear that the having many services at our finger tips in our mobile phones and apps is of paramount importance.
 In light of these changes, businesses are focusing more on how they can deliver a unique customer experience digitally to stand out from the crowd and encourage business growth.

-Customers in 2021 expect excellent experiences and seamless online journeys more than ever.
+Customers expect excellent experiences and seamless online journeys now more than ever.

-With the recent surge towards tech (especially in the “workplace”), the mobile digital journey this year is all about standing out from the crowd.
+With the recent surge towards tech (especially in the “workplace”), current mobile digital journeys are all about standing out from the crowd.
 Customers are looking for:

 The ability to self-serve, yet receive live support when they need it.